 I don’t know about you, but on my leadership journey, I want to positively impact the people who I’ll come in contact with to leave a legacy as a great, positive, leader.
 Leadership has provided and will continue to provide, many challenges for me.
 This article will take a historical glimpse of political leadership throughout the millennia.
 Reflecting upon their successes and struggles may help build your leadership acumen.

 In order to achieve the result of being called a great leader, the political leaders we’ve read about throughout the years encountered some of the same challenges that we face today.
 There are four challenges that I see as obstacles to achieving success and becoming a great leader, as the historical figures were able to do.
-These challenges/concepts are:
+These leadership challenges are:

 - Creating a vision